giorgiop94/digital-garden/_notes/Book - Tao Te Ching - Lao Tzu.md

 title: Book - Tao Te Ching - Lao Tzu
 ---

+Ancient Chinese Book of Wisdom, it invites the reader into a poetic participation with the text.
+It’s not just a text you read for information; it’s multifaceted

 Putting together the collection of poems in my notes, all include Stephen Mitchell's (my favorite) translation, plus some others I enjoyed depending on the poem

 - [[Tao Te Ching 1 - The tao that can be told is not the eternal Tao]]